-The Deposition is a painting of the Deposition of Christ by Peter Paul Rubens created in 1602.
+The Deposition is a painting of the Deposition of Christ by Peter Paul Rubens, created in 1602.
 The artwork was previously attributed to Van Dyck.

-Peter Paul Rubens, who is considered the genius of European Baroque, worked on this artwork during his first stay in the Eternal City in 1601-1602.
+Peter Paul Rubens, considered the genius of European Baroque, worked on this artwork during his first stay in the Eternal City in 1601-1602.
 He was commissioned to paint three works for the chapel of Sant’Elena in the church of Santa Croce in Gerusalemme in 1601-1602 and the altarpiece for the church of Chiesa Nuova (Santa Maria in Vallicella) in 1606-1608.

-Rubens not only left a significant mark on painting in Rome in the first decade of the 17th century, but also came into contact with Titian’s artworks, as is shown by different elements in the painting, the provenance of which is unknown, entered the Borghese Gallery much later than the other painting in the room II.
+Rubens not only left a significant mark on painting in Rome in the first decade of the 17th century but also came into contact with Titian’s artworks, as is shown by different elements in the painting, the provenance of which is unknown, entered the Borghese Gallery much later than the other painting in room II.
 It was first recorded in the fideicommissum of 1833, in which it was attributed to Anthony van Dyck.

 The canvas has been enlarged at both sides, perhaps in order to fit it into a larger frame

-The tomb in the foreground, on which the body of the dead Christ rests, imitates an ancient sarcophagus with bas-reliefs; the funeral genius weeping on the altar and the element of sacrifice are illustrated on one of the short sides and on the part of one of the longer ones.
-The crown of thorns and nails lying on the grave also point to the sacrifice of the Son of God.
+The tomb in the foreground, on which the body of the dead Christ rests, imitates an ancient sarcophagus with bas-reliefs; the funeral genius weeping on the altar and the element of sacrifice are illustrated on one of the short sides, and the part of one of the longer ones.
+The crown of thorns and nails on the grave also point to the sacrifice of the Son of God.